Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 .. note::
 	Source: :download:`User Manual-7.4.doc`

-The manual operation devices allow the Motosuiveur® to set-down the load in case of a breakdown (gravity lowering).
+The manual operation devices allow the MotoSuiveur® to set-down the load in case of a breakdown (gravity lowering).
 The operating procedure is described in *chapter 5*.

 .. figure:: ../../_img/ms-unit-03.png